How I Crafted UX for an Edutainment Game on the Amazon Glow

 Reflections

-This project was a rewarding challenge that pushed the boundaries of design for kids’ education and entertainment.
+This project was a rewarding challenge that pushed the boundaries of design in such a fun way.
 It reinforced my ability to adapt to emerging technology, craft meaningful user flows, and collaborate with developers to create a cohesive, engaging experience.
-While the game didn’t make it to the market, the process was a testament to the potential of edutainment to connect and inspire young learners.
+While the game didn’t make it to the market, the process was a testament to the potential of edutainment, a passion dear to my heart.